XYLiu0413/SemanticTrack/README.md

 - [Data Availability](#data-availability)

 ## Introduction
-SemanticTrack is a novel target clustering and track management method which integrates semantic information from radar point cloud.
-We fully exploit point cloud semantic features and train ghost targets as a distinct class for the first time.
-Due to the lack of annotations for ghost targets in existing open-source radar point cloud datasets, we collect a dedicated dataset to conduct experiments.
-The results demonstrate that our method achieves state-of-the-art performance compared to other methods in terms of object tracking accuracy and ghost suppression effectiveness.
-SemanticTrack addresses the challenge of ghost in radar point clouds by integrating semantic information into the ghost suppression process.
-Our method enhances radar-based perception systems by utilizing semantic fusion techniques to improve both object detection and tracking accuracy in complex environments.
+SemanticTrack is a novel target clustering and track management method that integrates semantic information from radar point clouds.
+We are the first to fully exploit these features by training ghost targets as a distinct class.
+Due to the lack of ghost target annotations in existing open-source datasets, we collected a dedicated dataset for our experiments.
+Results show that our method achieves state-of-the-art performance in both object tracking accuracy and ghost suppression.
+By incorporating semantic fusion, SemanticTrack improves radar-based perception systems, enhancing detection and tracking in complex environments.

 ## Code Overview